microsoft/Kusto-Query-Language/doc/geo-intersection-2polygons-function.md

 |---|
 |{"type": "GeometryCollection", "geometries": []}|

-The following example finds all counties in USA which intersect with area of interest polygon.
+The following example finds all counties in USA that intersect with area of interest polygon.

 <!-- csl: https://help.kusto.windows.net/Samples -->
 ```kusto